zer2/Fantasy-Basketball--in-progress-/readme.md

 ## 2. Justifying Z-scores for Rotisserie

-It is effectively impossible to calculate a truly optimal solution for Rotisserie or any other format, since they are so complex.
+It is impractical to calculate a truly optimal solution for Rotisserie or any other format, since they are so complex.
 However, if we make some simplifications, we can demonstrate that Z-scores are a reasonable heuristic

 ### A. Assumptions and setup

-We start by simplifying the problem in a few ways
+First, the problem must be simplified in a few ways
-- We ignore position requirements, waiver wires, injury slots, etc. Drafters run with their drafted players the whole season
+- Position requirements, waiver wires, injury slots, etc. are ignored.
+Drafters use their drafted players the whole season
-- The objective is to maximize the expected value of the number of categories won against an arbitrary opponent in a single week, where all players perform at their long-term means.
-Note that this translates to optimizing for overall score at the end of the season, since having higher weekly means than another team leads to victory in the category and an additional point to overall score
+- The goal is simplified to maximizing the expected value of the number of categories won against an arbitrary opponent in a single week, where all players perform at their season-long means.
+Note that this is the same thing as maximizing overall score at the end of the season, since having higher weekly means than another team leads to victory in the category and an additional point to overall score
-- Besides the player being drafted, all others are chosen randomly from a pool of top players.
+- Besides the player being drafted, all others are assumed to be chosen randomly from a pool of top players.
 This assumption is obviously not exactly true.
-However, it is not completely crazy either, since all teams will always have some strong and some weak players chosen from a variety of positions, making them random-ish in aggregate
+However, it is not completely crazy either, since all teams will have some strong and some weak players chosen from a variety of positions, making them random-ish in aggregate

-After these simplifications, we can pose the problem as: **if team one has $N-1$ players, randomly selected from a pool of players, and team two has $N$ players chosen randomly from the same pool, which player should the first team choose as their next player to optimize the expected value of categories won against team two, assuming all players perform at exactly their long term mean for a week**?
+After these simplifications, the problem can be posed as: **if team one has $N-1$ players, randomly selected from a pool of players, and team two has $N$ players chosen randomly from the same pool, which player should the first team choose next to optimize the expected value of categories won against team two, assuming all players perform at exactly their long term mean for a week**?
 This question is quite solvable by calculating the expected number of category wins for team one based on the statistics of the player they are choosing, then optimizing it.

 The calculation starts by analyzing the difference in category score between two teams